GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 A web developer with expertise in web performance will likely be able to address many more issues than a business owner.
 You may have already engaged a web developer to build your site initially or for periodic changes, or you may have a dedicated development team, or you may have to look to engage a developer (ideally with web performance expertise).

-Turn to developers if the above suggestions are not providing enough to address the performance issue, but hopefully above examples also show that it is important to work with the developers to balance business priorities with development decisions to reach the right solution for your website.
+Turn to developers if the above suggestions are not providing enough to address the performance issue, but hopefully the above examples also show that it is important to work with the developers to balance business priorities with development decisions to reach the right solution for your website.

-Be aware that web performance is rarely a one-off piece of work, and often requires regular monitoring and maintenance to ensure your website does not regress after improving it's performance.
+Be aware that web performance is rarely a one-off piece of work, and often requires regular monitoring and maintenance to ensure your website does not regress after improving its performance.

 ## Conclusion

-A website is often the first entry point for a business with its customers and you want it to be a great experience for visitors.
+A website is often the first entry point for a business with its customers, and you want it to be a great experience for visitors.
 This applies both to first time visitors getting their first impression of your business, but also repeat visitors and loyal customers, who should be given as seamless an experience as possible, free of frustrations that may leave a negative impression.
 The Core Web Vitals are one measure of user experience that Google recommends sites consider.
-On the web, it is all too easy to try another website if a user gets frustrated with a website.
+On the web, it is all too easy to try another website if a user gets frustrated with yours.

 At the same time, the Core Web Vitals are just one measure of your website.
-Businesses need to decide themselves about how much to invest in their websites, and what return on investment will be achieved for that investment.
+Businesses need to decide themselves about how much to invest in their websites, and what return will be achieved for that investment.

 ## Acknowledgements